skoved/kn-api-server-source/README.md

 * Helm must be installed.
 Installation instructions for helm can be found [here](https://helm.sh/docs/intro/install/)
 * Follow the instructions for verifying image signatures for knative-eventing [here](https://knative.dev/docs/install/yaml-install/eventing/install-eventing-with-yaml/#verifying-image-signatures)
-* Be logged into a kubernetes cluster.
-If you don't have a cluster, installation instructions for minikube can be found [here](https://minikube.sigs.k8s.io/docs/start/)
 * On linux make sure that you have kvm virtualization installed and running.
 On fedora/rhel run
 ```bash
 sudo dnf install @virtualization